Ideal Social Gas: Emergent Thermodynamic Observables in an Effective Model of Social Dynamics: Social thermodynamics

+Thus, for the particular mass function considered here, the resulting equation of state retains the same functional form as the ideal gas law.
+The dependence on the parameters $a_i$ and $b_i$ contributes only as an overall multiplicative factor in the partition function and therefore does not explicitly modify the macroscopic equation of state.

+Indeed, this resembles the universality of the ordinary ideal gas equation, whose macroscopic form is likewise independent of several microscopic details of the constituent particles.
+More general position-dependent mass functions may produce nontrivial modifications of the equation of state.
+For example, a quadratic form such as

+leads to configuration-space integrals with nonlinear dependence on the volume and therefore modifies the ideal-gas relation.

 Note that eq. (\ref{SEOS}) indeed describes the state of the social system.
 The quantities involved are meaningful socially in that they pertain to the macroscopic realm, i.e., they are a result of the aggregated behavior of the total population.
 Therefore, we can say that eq. (\ref{SEOS}) provides us with a thermodynamical description of the social phenomena under study.
-Of course, this equation assumes a mass function of the form $m_i(x_i)=a_i\,(x_i+b_i)^2$.
-Other mass functions will generally result in different equations of state.